lorenzofox3/bar-chart/readme.md

 ### multiple series example

-Basic multiple series example which let you toggle the direction, the stacking mode and the visibility of the series
+A basic multiple series example which lets you toggle the direction, the stacking mode and the visibility of the series

 https://github.com/lorenzofox3/bar-chart/assets/2402022/1bd291ea-39a6-494b-a3d2-e85d93707f23

 ### time series example

 It has a dynamic dataset which gets updated every second.
-Time series are technically not adpated to bar charts, but here you have a existing example
+Time series are technically not adpated to bar charts, but here you have an existing example

 https://github.com/lorenzofox3/bar-chart/assets/2402022/c867129b-564e-4c07-bf99-f077fc86b01f

 ### CSS fun

 It shows how far you can go with the customization.
-With canvas based implementation, you are limited to what the framework offer.
+With canvas based implementation, you are limited to what the framework offers.
 Here you can use the whole power of css

 https://github.com/lorenzofox3/bar-chart/assets/2402022/4e23c43f-1b97-4bdc-be81-bc23fe52e55f